KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 	Filtering date attribute: use a timespan.

-After selecting a timespan and clicking on apply, the user has to insert the start and end date values.
+After selecting a timespan, click on Save to apply it.

 .. figure:: media/imageTS006.png

 	Filtering date attribute: apply a timespan.

-Save now to filter data accordingly.
+Save again the filter.

 Query Preview